ta3map/Synapto_Catcher/README.md

 # Synapto Catcher User Guide

-Welcome to the Synapto Catcher program!
-This guide will help you navigate through the features and functionalities of the software.
+Welcome to the Synapto Catcher!
+This guide will help you navigate through the features and functionalities of this image processing software.

 ## Overview
 ![Synapto Catcher](images/synaptocatcher_logo.png)

-Synapto Catcher is designed to process and analyze images.
-The program interface is divided into several sections, each dedicated to a specific step in the image processing workflow.
-The console at the bottom displays the progress and results of each processing stage, with links to the output files.
+Synapto Catcher is designed to automatically find and select synaptonagmin on CSZ format image.

 ## Getting Started